-Washington House allocates $2.2 billion in COVID funding
+Washington House allocates $2.2 billion in coronavirus funding

-OLYMPIA, Wash.
-(AP) — The Washington state House late Monday passed a bill that would allocate $2.2 billion in federal COVID-19 relief funding.
+OLYMPIA — The Washington state House late Monday passed a bill that would allocate $2.2 billion in federal COVID-19 relief funding.

 The bill, which advanced from the House by a 61-36 vote, now moves to the Senate.